allejo/Intro-To-Web/_lessons/chapter-02/lesson-2-working-from-a-design.md

 When writing these classes, it is important to keep in mind to write as few classes as possible and ensure that they can be combined with other classes.
 In this example, to achieve an element that is 150px by 50px in size you would not want to write a class that has those dimensions hard coded; instead, you would want to have separate classes so the sizes can be reused.
 By combining two classes, you can achieve these dimensions and you'd be able to reuse one of those classes if you need to create an element that's 150px by 100px.

 <div class="alert alert-warning" role="alert">
-    <strong>Heads up!</strong> Combining classes only work when the properties can work in conjunction, for example `width` and `height` do not conflict and can work when put together.
-This approach does not allow you to use addition so you would not be able to combine two `.col-w-*` classes and expect to get the sum of them, instead you would just be overriding one of the values.
+    <span markdown="1">**Heads up!** Combining classes only works when the properties can work in conjunction, for example `width` and `height` do not conflict and can work when put together.
+This approach does not allow you to use addition so you would not be able to combine two `.col-w-*` classes and expect to get the sum of them, instead you would just be overriding one of the values.</span>
 </div>

 {% capture rowColSetup %}